noamtcohen/Narma/README.md

 [Narma](http://en.wikipedia.org/wiki/Narma) allows you to unit test NodeJS and all it's node_modules with Karma and Jasime (or what have you)

 Node runs natively in [NW.JS](http://nwjs.io/) and I kinda like Karma (and Jasime).
-So I thought to run a script launcher and unit test my node server (on the server).
+So I thought to run a script launcher and unit test my node code in a webkit browser.

 It only runs on Mac for now.